jacksegal/google-compute-snapshot/README.md

 For example:

     ./gcloud-snapshot.sh -j "my-test-project"

+### Snapshot Storage Location
+The storage location for your snapshots (regional/multi-regional).
+If you do not specify a storage location, your snapshot is stored in the multi-region that is geographically closest to the location of your persistent disk. (https://cloud.google.com/compute/docs/disks/create-snapshots#default_location) This may incur network costs
+To use a custom storage location use the -l flag:

+        Usage: ./gcloud-snapshot.sh [-l <storage_location>]

+        Options:

+           -l  Snapshot storage location.
+               Uses default storage location if not set [OPTIONAL]

+    For example:

+        ./gcloud-snapshot.sh -l "asia-east1"

 ### Dry Run
 The script can be run in dry run mode, which doesn't execute any create / delete commands, and prints out debug information.